peterthiemann/uniqueness/kindly/icfp20-rebuttal.md

 Affe can easily express rich data-structures (notably persistent ones) or manipulate resources and protocols (for instance with session types).

-The main limitations of Affe is that it is not flow sensitive.
+The main limitation of Affe is that it is not flow sensitive.
-Code idioms that relies of subtle flow-sensitive usage of permissions and linearity will not work in Affe.
-Such patterns often do not work in Rust either, and require richer logic more akin to theorem proving, such as Mezzo.
+Code idioms that rely on subtle flow-sensitive usage of permissions and linearity do not typecheck in Affe.
+Such patterns often do not work in Rust either and require a richer logic as in Mezzo.

 Rust slightly relaxes these constraints through the use of non-lexical lifetimes and double-borrows.